 Set on the edge of Tiergarten park, opposite the Memorial to the murdered Jews of Europe, the memorial commemorates the homosexual victims of National Socialism, who were one of the major groups persecuted and killed under the Nazi regime.
 The memorial consists of a stark stone cube, which is a clear reference to the Holocaust memorial across the road.
 What sets the memorial apart is the looped video of two men hugging and kissing endlessly.

-One day later, the Dyke* March Berlin marches from the old Tempelhof airport to Club ELSE, where there will be a party deep into the night.
-This demonstration celebrates the presence of lesbians within the LGBTQI+ community and gives them more visibility.
-On 23 July the big Christopher Street Day – Berlin Pride Demonstration will make its way through the city, starting at Leipziger Straβe, via the Bundesrat and Nollendorfplatz to the Victory Column and on to the Brandenburg Gate.
+One day later, the Dyke* March Berlin marches through Kreuzberg, starting and ending at Festsaal Kreuzberg.
+This demonstration, which has been part of Berlin Pride for 10 years, celebrates the presence of lesbians within the LGBTQI+ community and gives them more visibility.
+On 22 July, the big Christopher Street Day – Berlin Pride Demonstration will make its way through the city, starting at Leipziger Straβe, via the Bundesrat and Nollendorfplatz to the Victory Column and on to the Brandenburg Gate.

-The motto of this year’s Christopher Street Day Berlin Pride is “United in Love!
-Against Hate, War and Discrimination”.
+The motto of this year’s Christopher Street Day Berlin Pride is “Be their voice – and ours!
+For more solidarity and empahty”.
 The demonstration is always popular, with usually around one million people taking part.
-Once the demonstration reaches the Brandenburg Gate there will be a colourful programme filled with lots of music to enjoy for the grand finale of the 2022 Berlin CSD.
+Once the demonstration reaches the Brandenburg Gate there will be a colourful programme filled with lots of music to enjoy for the grand finale of the 2023 Berlin CSD.